flutter/website/src/docs/deployment/android.md

-During a typical development cycle, you test an app using `flutter run` at the command line, or by using the **Run** and **Debug** buttons in your IDE.
+During a typical development cycle, you test an app using `flutter run` at the command line, or by using the **Run** and **Debug** options in your IDE.
 By default,
 Flutter builds a _debug_ version of your app.

-When you're ready to prepare a _release_ version of your app, for example to [publish to the Google Play store][play], this page can help.
+When you're ready to prepare a _release_ version of your app, for example to [publish to the Google Play Store][play], this page can help.
 Before publishing, you might want to put some finishing touches on your app.
 This page covers the following topics: